 Communicate effectively with, and respond to, a demanding and diverse public in answering questions, policies, and handling complaints;

 Act independently, exercise sound judgment within established guidelines and maintain confidentiality;

 Communicate effectively both orally and in writing;

-Establish and maintain effective working relationships with fellow employees, City officials, civic organizations, outside contractors, vendors, and the general public;
+Establish and maintain effective working relationships with subordinates, coworkers, management, other city employees, public officials, employees from other agencies, and the general public;

 Operate modern office equipment, computers and software applications;